 Retired advisor to the President of Harvard University.
-Ms. Berman is also a director of Cantel Medical Corp and was a director of Eaton Vance Corporation from 2006 to 2021.
+Ms. Berman is also a director of Immuneering Corporation and Renalytix plc.
+Ms. Berman was a director of Eaton Vance Corporation from 2006 to 2021 and of Cantel Medical Corp. from 2011 to 2021.

 EXPERIENCE: Ms. Berman's experience, including having served as Vice President of Finance and Chief Financial Officer of Harvard University, has provided her with a deep knowledge of the complex financial issues faced by large institutions such as Loews.
 In addition, her past service on the board of the Harvard Management Company, which oversees the management of Harvard's endowment, gives her extensive experience in dealing with large and diverse investment portfolios such as those maintained by Loews and its subsidiaries.
-This knowledge and experience are valuable to our Board and qualifies her to serve as one of the two financial experts on our Board's Audit Committee.
+This knowledge and experience are valuable to our Board and qualify her to serve as one of the two financial experts on our Board's Audit Committee.